-QMC has a full school lunch (and breakfast) program for all students.
-Students who are eligible for free and reduced school lunches are treated to a delicious option each day.
+All students are eligible at QMC for free school lunch (and breakfast).
 In addition, since QMC is on the campus of a community college, the cafeteria, Food for Thought, offers la carte options at very reasonable prices.

 QMC has an amazing library that is shared with Quinebaug Valley Community College.
 The library is fully equipped with computers, state-of-the-art technology, and resources to support student research.

 QMC’s music program includes chorus and a service-learning group called “Music Makers” that performs during Coffeehouses and other community events.
 Students interested in pursuing music are welcome to bring their instrument to school and explore how it can become part of this ensemble.
 However, QMC does not have traditional music offerings, such as a band or orchestra.

 QMC can enroll up to 180 students.
 Typically, we have 175 students enrolled each year.
 Class sizes are quite small when compared to a traditional high school with numbers averaging between 12-16 students per class.